Work continues on Cotton Hill Cemetery, fundraiser underway to purchase gazebo

-The graves of hundreds of people were at the beginning of the year hidden away in the woods just outside of the Aragon city limits on Prospect Road, where a century ago a church stood.
+At the beginning of the year, the graves of hundreds of people were hidden in the woods just outside of the Aragon city limits on Prospect Road.

 Now a group of volunteers continue to bring back the final resting place of people whose names in many cases were never recorded on their gravestones, and provide a reminder of what came before in Polk County.

 The work began earlier in the year thanks to the efforts of J.R.
-Forsyth, who is now heading up a new effort on the Restore Cotton Hill Cemetery Facebook page and with an GoFundMe campaign to match to bring a gazebo to the property that used to be home to Shady Grove Methodist Episcopal Church.
+Forsyth, who is now heading up a new effort on the Restore Cotton Hill Cemetery Facebook page and with an GoFundMe campaign.
+They're working to build a gazebo on the property where the Shady Grove Methodist Episcopal Church stood over a century ago.

-The campaign sought to raise $3,500 toward the goal of placing the structure in the same spot where at one point a pavilion once stood.
-They raised $450 online by Friday morning.
+The campaign sought to raise $3,500 toward the goal of placing the structure in the same spot where a pavilion once stood.

-During the week, Forsyth updated the organization’s Facebook page to announce they found a gazebo for a low price, and were picking it up and bringing it into place on Friday after press time.
+During the week, Forsyth updated the organization’s Facebook page to announce they found a gazebo for a low price, and were picking it up and bringing it to the location.

 “We are trying to preserve this historic site for future generations heritage,” organizers said on the campaign website.